rolling-sagas/rs-doc/combat_dataset/README.md

     - Glock has a range of **15 yards**, and the enemy is only **10 yards** away.
 No penalty.
     - Firing multiple shots will be given a **penalty die** for each shot.
     - Only 1 shot landed.
 Bob rolls a **1D10** for the damage dealt, and got a 6.
+    - Bob's Glock now has **14** bullets left in the magazine.
     - Mummy 2 loses 6 HP, and now has **8 HP** left.

 4. Mummy 1 attacks
+    - Bob chooses to **fight back**.
+Mummy 1 and Bob both used **fighting (brawl)** to roll against each other.
+Bob succeeds.
+    - Bob rolls for damage 1D8 + DB and got a 5.
+    - Mummy 1 loses 5 health and has 9 HP remaining

+5. Mummy 1 attacks again (remember they can attack **twice** per round)
+    - Bob successfully **dodges** the attack.
+    - No damage dealt.

+6. Mummy 2 attacks
+    - Mummy 2 attacks with **disadvantage** since it is not within distance of its attack.
+    - Bob chooses to **dodge** and succeeds.
+    - No damage dealt.

+7. Mummy 2 attacks again
+    - Mummy 2 attacks with **disadvantage** since it is not within distance of its attack.
+    - Bob chooses to **dodge** and succeeds.
+    - No damage dealt.

+8. Repeat from **3**.